thorbjornium/Software-Manual/src/cloud-architecture.md

 ## **Disk and Storage Types**

-After completing this episode, you should be able to:

-Discuss some of the various disk and storage types that are available in the cloud

-**Description:** In this episode, you will learn about just some of the disk and storage types available in the cloud today.
-This episode includes a discussion of object storage, block storage, and file storage as well as solid-state drives and hard disk drives.

-### **Disk and Storage Types**

 Storage types:

 - Object storage Object-based storage is a data storage architecture that organizes and manages data as objects, each with a unique identifier, metadata, and data, providing scalability, flexibility, and simplified management for handling vast amounts of unstructured data.